smykla-labs/klaudiush/CONTRIBUTING.md

-# Contributing to Claude Hooks
+# Contributing to Klaudiush

-Thank you for your interest in contributing to Claude Hooks!
+Thank you for your interest in contributing to Klaudiush!
 This document provides guidelines and instructions for contributing.

 ## Table of Contents